 Once the cheesecake is slightly brown and firm on top, take it from the oven and gently brush the leftover caramel on top.
 If the caramel has become thick, heat it on the stove for a 30 seconds to soften it up again.
 (This will make it easier to spread on the cheesecake without breaking the surface.)

-Basque Cheesecake is usually made as one large cheesecake that you can cut into slices, whereas Lawson's baschee is mini and probably about the size of a cupcake.
+Basque Cheesecake is usually made as one large cheesecake that you can cut into slices, whereas Lawson’s Baschee is mini and probably about the size of a cupcake.
+The great thing about my recipe, is that you can use it for either size, you just need to adjust the cooking times.

-Temperature and timings can vary from oven to oven, so the instructions here are guides based on my own oven and might need to be adjusted.
-Whether you're making a large basque cheesecake or mini ones, you will need to start with a high oven temperature and then lower it slightly towards the end of baking.
+Temperature and timings can vary from oven to oven, so the instructions here are guides based on my own oven (fan oven) and might need to be adjusted.
+Whether you’re making a large basque cheesecake or mini ones, you will need to start with a high oven temperature and then lower it slightly towards the end of baking.

-Always make sure the oven is fully preheated and then place the cheesecakes on the top shelf first to help them brown thoroughly on top.
+Always make sure the oven is fully preheated, and then place the cheesecakes on the top shelf first to help them brown thoroughly on top.

 15cm (6inch) Cake Tin (approx total time 30 mins)